 Quickly fill the food in and cover them with aluminum foil.
 Then close the lid and wrap the box with a towel to keep the heat inside for as long as possible.

 5 Steps To Retain Heat With Insulated Steel Lunch Box/Thermos

 High-quality insulated lunch boxes and thermos are the same in the feature of keeping heat for the food.

-These are the ideal type of lunch box you want to use for preserving the heat of your food.
+These are the ideal type of lunch boxes you want to use for preserving the heat of your food without electricity.
 A layer of proper insulation contained in your steel lunch box can retain the heat for 4-5 hours.